-Chevron Canada holds a 29.6 per cent nonoperated working interest in the Hebron Field, which includes a concrete, gravity-based platform with a design capacity of 150,000 barrels of crude oil per day.
+Chevron Canada holds a 29.6 percent nonoperated working interest in the Hebron Field, which includes a concrete, gravity-based platform with a design capacity of 150,000 barrels of crude oil per day.
 Following eight years of project engineering and construction, crude oil production was initiated at the Hebron Field in November 2017.
+In 2018, total daily crude production averaged 60,000 barrels (18,000 net) and is expected to ramp up in 2019.
 The operator has estimated the field will produce more than 700 million barrels of oil over its anticipated 30-year economic lifespan.

 President, Chevron Canada Limited (November 2017)

 The Terra Nova oil field is located in the Jeanne d’Arc Basin, about 35 km southeast of Hibernia.
 Production began in 2002.
 Chevron Canada has a 1 percent interest in the Terra Nova Project.